mosip/documentation/README.md

 ### Key Highlights on Release 1.1

 #### New Modules in MOSIP
-MOSIP 1.1 has added APIs for partner management, device registration, data administration.
+MOSIP 1.1 has added APIs for partner management.

 * **Partner Management**
     * Self-service authentication ecosystem partner (Relying party) on-boarding
     * API Key request and issue to partner with administrative approval
     * Administrative policy groups with support for multiple policies allowing various levels of authentication calls
     * De-activation and Re-activation support at partner and API key level

-* **Master Data Administration**
-    * APIs for adding, removing, mapping master data
-    * Support for new master data entities with the dynamic master data API
-    * Multi language support for data

 #### New Features
 * **Commons**